bfbbdecomp/bfbb/docs/WalkthroughAndTips.md

 CW attempts to keep code in sections of if statements / switch statements in the order which you wrote it.

-That means that if you write `if (condition)`, the generated assembly code will be `branch if not condition: <address after if body>`, such that the instructions for the else block appear after the instructions for the else block in the assembly code.
+That means that if you write `if (condition)`, the generated assembly code will be `branch if not condition: <address after if body>`, such that the instructions for the else block appear after the instructions for the if block in the assembly code.

 Note how below, the condition is `value > 137`, but the generated assembly code does the opposite, branching *if less or equal*, to preserve the order of the If vs Else block: